(All fields required)

-Our program teaches parents skills targeting specific problems common to most children who have ADHD.
+Our parent group programs teach parents skills targeting specific problems common to most children who have ADHD.
 Moreover, parents learn how to be advocates for their child.
-The goal of our program is to empower parents to manage their child’s ADHD more effectively and to help their child succeed.
+The goal of our programs are to empower parents to manage their child’s ADHD more effectively and to help their child succeed.

 To increase the availability of this treatment within the Cincinnati area, the Division of Behavioral Medicine and Clinical Psychology at Cincinnati Children’s Hospital Medical Center offers behaviorally based parenting groups for parents and caregivers of children with ADHD at the Center for ADHD, located at the Cincinnati Children’s Oak Campus, as well as at several of our other neighborhood locations throughout the year.

 Our original parent group program, Understanding and Managing ADHD in Children ages 6 to 12, consists of eight weekly sessions, typically lasting 90 minutes each.
 The focus of the group is to teach parents behavioral management strategies they can use at home and school to improve the functioning of children ages 6 to 12 with ADHD.